-PROMOTE BUY-LOCAL INITIATIVES

-Residents using their purchasing power targeting local businesses can support small business growth in communities; in particular, minority owned businesses.
-Shop Roseland is a community event designed to promote locally owned businesses and features local vendors selling clothes, candles, custom eyeglasses and other items.
-There is also a DJ, live music, food from local restaurants, and fun!
-An example of specifically promoting black businesses is Buy Black South Side Chicago, offering a business listing for black-owned businesses in South Side communities.
+PROMOTE BUY-LOCAL INITIATIVES The RLE will be a critical link between industrial Residents using their purchasing power targeting jobs in the nearby industrial corridors for local businesses can support small business growth residents, and increased access to workers for in communities; in particular, minority owned employers.
+The RLE and bus connections from businesses.
+Shop Roseland is a community event both CTA and Pace will provide ways to connect designed to promote locally owned businesses workers to jobs in the nearby industrial corridors. and features local vendors selling clothes, candles, Attracting new and expanding light manufacturing custom eveglasses and other items.
+There is also companies can result in the redevelopment of a DJ, live music, food from local restaurants, and existing vacant industrial land.
+Target small fun!
+An example of specifically promoting black manufacturers or industrial users including businesses is Buy Black South Side Chicago, craftsmen or makerspaces to bring jobs to the offering a business listing for black-owned existing industrial businesses along the adjacent businesses in South Side communities. corridors.
+Priority should be given to redeveloping brownfield sites into community assets.
+Consider sustainable and green businesses such as abovegrade urban farming and hydroponic vertical farming to create fresh food and re-activate former industrial land.

-Figure 4-2: Shop Roseland Flyer Source: Greater Roseland Chamber of Commerce
+Figure 4-2: Shop Roseland Flyer